elkholyaa/prototype-ai-voice-search/README.md

 # AI Voice Search for Real Estate (Proof of Concept)

-A Next.js application demonstrating Arabic voice search capabilities for real estate listings using OpenAI.
+A simple property search prototype built with Next.js and Tailwind CSS.
+This prototype serves as a foundation for implementing voice search capabilities for real estate listings.

 ## Features
 - Voice search in Arabic
 - Real-time property filtering
 - Responsive design with RTL support
 - OpenAI-powered natural language understanding
+- Property listing with images
+- Search properties by title or location
+- Responsive design
+- TypeScript support
+- Tailwind CSS styling

 ## Quick Start